What is Composable Architecture? | Glossary

 Composability/Composable Architecture

-Composability is an architectural principle for designing systems with independent but interrelated business functions.
-A composable system enables components to be assembled in a variety of combinations to fit a business’ specific requirements.
+An architectural principle for designing systems with independent yet interrelated business functions.
+Composable systems allow components to be assembled in various combinations to meet specific business requirements.

 Composable Commerce

-Composable commerce is an approach to building eCommerce systems that involves selecting best-of-breed tools and assembling them to create one ecommerce stack.
+An approach to building eCommerce systems by selecting best-of-breed tools and assembling them into one cohesive stack.

 API